All comparisonsNote-taking apps

 Google Keep

-Standard Notes fails first because unlocking or choosing note types adds friction before writing.
+Standard Notes fails first because it breaks when unlocking or choosing note types adds friction before writing.

 Verdict